-Program options include both in-school and out-of-school activities.
 The in-school programs feature presentations by professionals from across various career fields.
-These programs can include sessions from the two Career Exploration booklets, one for sixth-and seventh-graders and one for eighth-graders.
-The booklets cover timely and informative employment-related topics, such as time management, office etiquette, job interviews, career mapping, managing money, and dressing for success.
-Both booklets can be downloaded from the Learning for Life internal site in MyBSA.
+These programs can include sessions from the two Career Exploration booklets, one for sixth- and seventh-graders and one for eighth-graders.
+The booklets

-Students interested in particular career fields can attend out-of-school programs providing hands-on career activities.
+Students interested in a specific career field can attend out-of-school programs providing hands-on career activities.
 These activities can be conducted on a bimonthly basis.
 Examples include robotics for engineering clubs, fingerprinting for law enforcement clubs, the study of instrument panels for aviation clubs, and water testing for science clubs.

-Another option is to have a program connected to an existing Explorer post.
+Another option is to have a program connected to an existing Exploring post.
 The Explorers serve as mentors to the youth members of the clubs.
 The clubs can meet on a bimonthly basis and feature age-appropriate hands-on career orientation activities.
 For instance, the Explorers in a Fire & EMS post mentor the youth of the local Fire & EMS club.

-It is vital to coordinate with local school administrators in order to determine the career interests of the students and program content.
+It is vital to coordinate with local school administrators to determine the career interests of the students and program content.